 Whether you’re a competitive bodybuilder or just want to boost your performance at the gym, taking omega-3 fish oil can help - and you don’t have to eat pounds of fish to reap the benefits if you go for a high quality fish oil.

-Make sure you choose a brand that is safe and pure, with high levels of EPA and DHA like our Life & Soul (previously Lion Heart) Omega 3 fish oil.
-Just remember though that while Omega 3 has been shown to help bodybuilders with their goals, they won’t do anything on their own.
+Make sure you choose a brand that is safe and pure, with high levels of EPA and DHA like our Life & Soul omega-3 fish oil.
+Just remember though that while omega-3 has been shown to help bodybuilders with their goals, they won’t do anything on their own.
 You still have to put in those hours at the gym!